Spring Farro Salad with Feta, Lemon and Mint

 - It’s a versatile recipe that is great as a side dish, vegetarian main dish or meal prep lunch.

-- This recipe is easily customizable with your favorite veggies, cheese or beans.
+- This recipe is easily customizable with your favorite vegetables, cheese, and you can also add white beans for a protein boost.

 Recipe ingredients

-This farro salad has all of my favorite spring produce — asparagus, fava beans, and sugar snap peas — in one flavorful spot.
+This easy farro salad recipe includes two of my favorite spring vegetables in one delicious bowl.
 There’s a big pop of lemon flavor that’s perfectly complemented by the salty feta and fresh mint.

 - Peas.
-Fresh or frozen peas will work.
-If using frozen, there’s no need to thaw them first.
+Fresh or frozen peas will work, and snap peas are a great option as well.
+If using frozen peas, there’s no need to thaw them first.
+You can also sub the peas with fava beans for added protein.

 How to make this recipe

 - Fill a saucepan with water, cover, and bring to a boil over high heat.
-Reduce the heat, then add the shelled fava beans, asparagus, and peas and cook for 2-3 minutes.
+Reduce the heat, then add the the asparagus and peas and cook for 2-3 minutes.
 Remove with a slotted spoon and place in a bowl.

 - Add the farro to the pot of simmering water for about 20 minutes or until done.
 Drain well in a colander then place in a large bowl.

-- Add all ingredients to the bowl with the farro and toss to combine.
+- Add enough lemon vinaigrette to coat and toss to combine.

 FAQs

-Farro is a very versatile grain and may be served as a side dish or vegetarian main dish because it’s a good source of protein and fiber.
-It may be added to soup, salads, or even used to replace rice in farro fried rice.
+Farro is a very versatile grain that may be served as a side dish or vegetarian main dish because it’s a good source of protein and fiber.
+It may be added to soup, salads, or even used for farro risotto.

-Yes, this farro salad recipe keeps well in the fridge.
-The farro will absorb the olive oil and lemon juice as it stands, so drizzle with a bit more before serving.
+Yes, this farro salad recipe keeps well in the fridge, making it a great make ahead option.
+Keep in mind that the farro will absorb the dressing as it stands, so it may become dry.
+Simply toss it with a bit more dressing before serving.

-One of the reasons I think this is the best farro salad is because it’s essentially a meal in and of itself.
-However, it also pairs well with lighter entrees and fish dishes:
+One of the reasons I love this recipe is because it’s essentially a meal in and of itself.
+However, there are more delicious ways to enjoy it as outlined below.

 Recipe notes

-- If mint isn’t your favorite, use freshly chopped basil or your favorite herbs.
+- If mint isn’t your favorite, sub with freshly chopped oregano, basil , dill or your favorite herbs.

 More spring salad ideas: